Noble High School (Maine): Building

 Noble High School has won many awards for the architecture of the building.
 NHS has received 13 awards for the design and functionality of the building.
 In 2002, the building was awarded the William W. Caudill Citation Award.

-Athletics and activities
+Athletics

+Noble High School participates in Class A and Class A South for all respective sports.
+Noble irregularly hosts the York County championships for track and field and has hosted the Noble Invitational, an annual multi-state wrestling tournament, for over 40 years.

 State sports championships

-Noble has won numerous state school sports championships.
+Noble has won numerous state of Maine high school sports championships.